Skip to content

 Setup

 An HttpCache is utilized by injecting it into a Methanol client.
-First, it needs to know where it stores entries and how much space it can occupy.

-// Select a size limit thats suitable for your application
+// Select a size limit thats suitable for your application.

 long maxSizeInBytes = 100 * 1024 * 1024; // 100 MBs